smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-And if you look back at the way factories are defined, you see that we rely on this sequence feature to generate unique emails for us.
+And if you look back at the way that factories are defined, you see that we rely on this sequence feature to generate unique sequences for us, so unique emails addresses, and so on.

-And this time the problem is that...
+And the problem here is again...
 -->

 ---